 There are inevitable grave consequences when one is in their addiction such as loss of relationships, loss of happiness, and loss of self.
 Whatever your drug or behavior of choice is, recovery IS possible.
 I have worked with many people struggling with various addictions and can attest that if you are willing to do the work necessary for recovery, freedom from your addiction is attainable.

 Generalized Anxiety Disorder is a real medical diagnosis that affects over 40 million adults in the United States.
 Everyone experiences anxiety sometimes, however, anxiety disorders are a bit more extreme and can start to feel unmanageable.
 Anxiety feels like excessive worrying, struggle to let disruptive and negative thoughts go and often times fearing the worst.
 Anxiety is often described as a very physical and emotional experience.
 Physical sensations such as a pit in the stomach, decreased or increased appetite, tightness in the chest are often associated with anxiety.
 It can create mild to severe impairment in peoples’ everyday lives.
-Understanding what happens in the body when we are anxious along with Cognitive Behavioral Therapy is usually the best start to help providing relief.
+Understanding what happens in the body when we are anxious along with Cognitive Behavioral Therapy are usually the best places to start to help provide relief.

 Depression is a serious illness.
 According to the World Health Organization, depression affects 121 million people worldwide each year.
 We all have bad days when we feel sad and lonely, but depression is when these feelings do not cease.
 This is when it is time to get help.
 According to the National Institute of Mental Health, symptoms of depression may include the following:

 difficulty concentrating, remembering details, and making decisions